jrsmith3/cv/cv.rst

 **Xometry** - Senior Computational Scientist (February 2016 -
 Present).

+Xometry is a manufacturing on demand service: customers can upload their CAD models, receive an instant quote, and get parts fabricated by a nationwide network of manufacturers.
+At Xometry I lead the computational geometry team.
+It is our responsibility to write the algorithms that analyze the customers' CAD models as input to the machine learning pricing models.
+These algorithms must be fast, robust, and accurate.

 **US Army Research Laboratory** - ORAU Senior Researcher, Sensors and Electron Devices Directorate (August 2011 - February 2016).